vgudapati/DRLND_Collaboration_Competetion/README.md

 In addition to the current work, we can do the following to improve performance:

-1. Implement the other Multi-Agent algorithms such as: a).
-Multi Agent PPO as presented in this paper (https://arxiv.org/pdf/1710.03748.pdf) b).
-Multi Agent DQN as presented in this report (http://cs231n.stanford.edu/reports/2016/pdfs/122_Report.pdf).
+1. Implement the other Multi-Agent algorithms such as:
+    - Multi Agent PPO as presented in this paper (https://arxiv.org/pdf/1710.03748.pdf)
+    - Multi Agent DQN as presented in this report (http://cs231n.stanford.edu/reports/2016/pdfs/122_Report.pdf).
 While using MADQN, we can try various combinations of DQN algorithms and as we know the most effective one is the rainbow method.
-This significantly improves performance on DQN networks. c).
-We can implement the suggestion of Gaussians mixture for action-value distribution as described in the D4PG paper along with the MAD4PG algorithm. (https://arxiv.org/pdf/1804.08617.pdf)
+This significantly improves performance on DQN networks.
+    - We can implement the suggestion of Gaussians mixture for action-value distribution as described in the D4PG paper along with the MAD4PG algorithm. (https://arxiv.org/pdf/1804.08617.pdf)

 2. In addition to the above papers, we can use the traditional optimizations for a deep neural network by finding out the optimal learning rates, batch sizes and other hyper parameters.